19. RDFox Endpoint

 • port determines the port at which the endpoint is started.
 The port can be specified as a verbatim port number or as a TCP service name.
 The default is 12110.
 For legacy reasons, the port can also be specified using service-name; moreover, if both options are present, then port takes precedence.

-• num-threads determines the number of threads that endpoint will use to process RESTful requests.
+• num-http-workers determines the number of threads that the endpoint will use to process RESTful requests.
 The default value is one less than the number of logical processors of the machine on which RDFox is run.

 • channel-timeout determines the length of time that the endpoint will wait for I/O while servicing HTTP(S) requests.
 That is, if the endpoint tries to read from or write to the TCP connection, the respective I/O will wait for for the specified duration before giving up.
 This option ensures endpoint resilience in the face of slow or buggy HTTP(S) clients.
 See Section 4.3.2 for the accepted values for this parameter.
 The unlimited setting may be used but should be reserved for those cases where there are valid reasons for I/O operations to take a long time and clients are known to be correct.
 The default value is 60 s.